What Is Masa and Masa Harina? Here’s What You Should Know.

 Smooth-ground masa should be kept well-covered at room temperature and used right away for best results.
 Coarse-ground masa can be covered and refrigerated for up to a week or frozen for up to three months.

-Masa harina is the foundation of so many recipes in the Latin American culture and is versatile enough to warrant a space in your pantry.
-Simply mix with water and you have masa dough that can be used to make corn tortillas, sopes, huaraches, and many other traditional dishes.
+Masa harina is the base of so many recipes in the Latin American culture and is incredibly versatile.
+All you need is a few common baking ingredients to make a simple masa dough that can be used to make corn tortillas, sopes, huaraches, and many other traditional dishes.
 It’s easy to find and work with, but if you’re lucky to get your hands on fresh masa, pick some up for some truly delicious tortillas and tamales!